joaovbsevero/game-log-parsing/README.md

 # Game Log Parser

-This project parses Quake 3 Arena server log files to extract and analyze game events, player statistics, and match outcomes.
+This project parses game server log files to extract and analyze game events, player statistics, and match outcomes.
 It is written in Rust and designed for performance and reliability.

 ## Features
 - Parses game log files (e.g., `resources/qgames.log.txt`).